 There are two ways to build an actual fence and with the cost is so high from these government contractors, neither “official” method will ever happen.

 I suggest a deal with the ranchers/farmers who actually cross from the US into Mexico with their property (this has been the problem no one seems to want to mention– for over 30 years since a fence has been an idea– is a series of towns whether storage for government equipment of private business built with standard back walls facing Mexico made up of the buildings reaching two stories high.

-That and the investments who will move into Arizona and Mexico with Ocean Water Desalinization power plants from the Sea of Cortez (Baja California) running water to Mexico as we divert Colorado River water in an agreement as discussed when I ran for Arizona Governor.
+That plan would coincide with the billions of dollars of investments which will move into Arizona as we make a deal with Mexican business owners whereby creating Ocean Water Desalinization power plants pulling water from the Sea of Cortez (Baja California) running water to Mexico as we divert Colorado River water in an agreement as discussed when I ran for Arizona Governor.